 Bad Religion Bio

-Acclaimed Los Angeles punk rock band Bad Religion will release a new album entitled Age of Unreason on Epitaph Records on May 3.
+Acclaimed Los Angeles punk rock band Bad Religion's new album entitled Age of Unreason is out now on Epitaph Records.
 Since the group’s formative years they have steadfastly advocated for humanism, reason, and individualism.
 Now, when these values are in decline and nationalism and bigotry are on the rise, Bad Religion’s message has never been more essential.
 Age of Unreason delivers a powerful and inspired response - a political and deeply personal treatise on all they believe in.

 “The band has always stood for enlightenment values,” co-songwriter and guitarist Brett Gurewitz explains.
 “Today, these values of truth, freedom, equality, tolerance, and science, are in real danger.
 This record is our response.”